-All IAATO passenger ships are tracked.\ At IAATO's 19th Annual Meeting in 2008, members agreed to take a step beyond the standard tracking requirements and have all IAATO vessels tracked on a single website using a new state-of-the-art technology.
+All IAATO SOLAS passenger vessels are tracked.
+At IAATO's 19th Annual Meeting in 2008, members agreed to take a step beyond the standard tracking requirements and have all IAATO SOLAS vessels tracked on a single website using a new state-of-the-art technology.
 While improved contingency planning is the primary motivation, the new system also can provide significant management and monitoring benefits.